 What should Australia aim for tomorrow?

-With Head still present in the crease, Australia are more certainly to reduce the deficit to 10–15 runs, or may be take a lead of 30–40 runs.
+With Head still present in the crease, Australia are more certain to reduce the deficit to 10–15 runs, or maybe take a lead of 30–40 runs.
 Upon India’s second innings, Australia should try to dismantle the Indian top-order and should look to try and restrict the Indians to have a lead around 200–220.
 Anything beyond this score would be trouble for the Aussies.

 What should India aim for tomorrow?

-Tomorrow would be the most interesting day of the match and whosoever can capitalise and manage to win the important period played in this day will eventually win this test match.
-Whom are counting upon for a win?
+Tomorrow would be the most interesting day of the match and whosoever can capitalize and manage to win the important period played in this day will eventually win this test match.
+Whom are you counting upon for a win?
 India or Australia.